-Threat detection and response is the most important aspect of cybersecurity for IT organizations that depend on cloud infrastructure.
+Threat detection is the ability of IT organizations to quickly and accurately identify threats to the network, applications or other assets within the network.
 Without the ability to recognize network intruders or other malicious adversaries in a timely fashion, IT security analysts have no hope of responding effectively to security events and effectively mitigating damage.

 - There are many types of cybersecurity software solutions that can be deployed by enterprise IT organizations to support the timely detection of threats and help streamline or even automate the response.

 With most companies now using more than one cloud environment and the average company deploying as many as twenty separate applications into the cloud, it has become increasingly difficult for SecOps to maintain adequate oversight of enterprise cloud environments.

 Many IT organizations focus too much of their effort and attention on attacks from the perimeter.
 There are two problems with this approach: